tgittos/money-printer-server/README.md

 - ensure you've build the docker images in `money-printer-infrastructure`
 - either run `npm run start` or `docker compose -f docker-compose.dev.yml up -d`

+### Available npm commands

+- `npm run start` - start the Docker compose project
+- `npm run stop` - stop and pull down the Docker compose project
+- `npm run build` - build the Docker compose project
+- `npm run recycle` - stop, down, build, start the Docker compose project
+- `npm run db:init` - initialize the db, only useful when initially setting up the project
+- `npm run db:migrate` - create a new migration for the database against the `db` container
+- `npm run db:update` - apply all pending updates to a running `db` container
+- `npm run test` - run the entire server test suite
+- `npm run test:focus` - run tests marked with `@pytest.mark.focus`, useful for isolating troublesome tests
+- `npm run gendoc` - run the OpenAPI spec generation on a running API
+- `npm run clean` - remove all local pycache and pre-compiled Python objects

+The `start`, `stop`, `build`, and `recycle` tasks have `:prod` variants that can be used to stand up the application in production mode.
+This is useful for testing behavioral differences when running locally vs. prod, however the prod `docker-compose.prod.yml` file won't create a local DB, so ensure your `.env.dev` file is pointing to a valid and accessible Money Printer development database server.

 ## Deploying

 TBD